rebsonoliveira/sql-server/samples/demos/ivs-people-register/README.md

 ﻿# Japanese IVS text processing

-This project contains an example implementation of ASP.NET Core application that shows how SQL Database handles complex text processing rules such as sorting and filtering Japanese IVS ideographs.
-In the application you can see a table with a people information written with Japanese symbols:
+This project contains an example implementation of ASP.NET Core.
+It shows how SQL Database handles complex text processing rules such as sorting and filtering Japanese IVS ideographs.

+In the application you can see a table containg information about people written with Japanese symbols:

 ![Japanese people register app](../../../media/demos/ivs-people-register-app.PNG)

-If you open this page and try to sort columns by town, you might see that results might not be always what someone would expect.
-You might notice that rows are sorted by town column; however, people from town 芦󠄂屋 are in the 5th and 7th rows, and people from town 芦󠄆別市 are in the 4th, 6th, and 8th rows.
-Obviously, although the table is sorted by town column sort order is not correct.
+If you open this page and try to sort columns by town, you might see unexpected results.
+Notice that rows are sorted by town column; however, people from town 芦󠄂屋 are in the 5th and 7th rows, and people from town 芦󠄆別市 are in the 4th, 6th, and 8th rows.
+Obviously, although the table is sorted by town column, sort order is not correct.

 The reason for this behavior is that some client-side components do not understand some text comparison rules specific to some languages.
-In this example, problem is in the IVS characters used in town names.
+In this example, the problem is with the IVS characters used in town names.
 If you take a better look at the towns, you will see slight differences in the shapes of the symbols used to write towns starting with symbol 芦󠄆.

-In Japanese language there are different shapes of the same symbol written with small differences.
+In written Japanese there are different shapes of the same symbol written with small differences.
 In the following figure, you can see 3 variations of symbol U+8FBA, 16 variations of symbol U+9089, and 10 variations of symbol U+908A:

 ![Japanese IVS symbols](../../../media/demos/ivs-symbols.png)

-The difference might in a few strokes, but still these are the same symbols.
-Additional problem is the fact that these symbols are not identically binary encoded.
-Each symbol has a first character that defines the actual value of the symbol (e.g. U+8FBA), followed by the additional character that describes what is the variation of the symbol (e.g. U+E0101, U+E0102).
-This additional symbol is called variation selector character.
-Unfortunately, some client-side components do not use these rules, so sort/filter results might be incorrect.
+There might be differences in a few strokes, but these are still the same symbols.
+An additional problem is that these symbols are not identically binary encoded.
+Each symbol has a first character that defines the actual value of the symbol (e.g. U+8FBA), followed by an additional character that describes what is the variation of the symbol (e.g. U+E0101, U+E0102).
+This additional symbol is called a variation selector character.
+Unfortunately, some client-side components do not take variation selector characters into account, so sort/filter results might be incorrect.

-Sql Database has powerful text processing rules where you can exactly specify what linguistic rues should be applied. as an example, you can specify that town column contains Japanese characters and that Japanese linguistic rules should be applied when string are compared or ordered:
+SQL Database has powerful text processing options with which you can exactly specify what linguistic rues should be applied.
+As an example, you can specify that town column contains Japanese characters and that Japanese linguistic rules should be applied when strings are compared or ordered:

 ```sql
 alter table people
 	alter column town nvarchar(50) collate Japanese_Bushu_Kakusu_140;
 ```

-**collate Japanese_Bushu_Kakusu_140** would tell SQL database that the text stored in the town column would contain some Japanese characters, and that SQL queries should use sorting and comparison rules specific for Japanese linguistic rules.
+**collate Japanese_Bushu_Kakusu_140** would tell SQL Database that the text stored in the town column contains Japanese characters, and that SQL queries should use sorting and comparison rules specific to Japanese linguistic rules.
-If you switch to the server.html page and sort results by town, you would see that towns are correctly sorted.
+If you switch to the server.html page and sort results by town, you will see that towns are correctly sorted.
 The difference is in the fact that sort and filter operations are sent to the server-side via AJAX calls, and processed in T-SQL using **where** and **order by** clauses that apply Japanese linguistic rules specified in the column definition.
 Results that are processed using build in T-SQL linguistic rules are shown in the table.

-In addition, SQL Database enables you to customize rules that would be applied on each column such as do you want to use case sensitive or case insensitive search, should t-sql query see difference between Japanese Hiragana and Katakana symbols (i.e. Kana sensitivity), would T-SQL queries use variation selector when compared two IVS symbols (new VSS flag):
+In addition, SQL Database enables you to customize rules for each column.
+The following code sample shows several of these options.
+It specifies case insensitive search, enables Kana sensitivity for sorting using the difference between Japanese Hiragana and Katakana symbols, and indicates that T-SQL queries should use variation selectors when comparing two IVS symbols (new VSS flag):

 ```sql
 alter table people